muhtasim001/Ackermann-EFK/README.md

 # About

-This repo exists to showcase an Extented Kalman Filter I implemented during my co-op at Wato.
-The repo contains the ros2 package for the EKF and also contains a breif write explaning
-the process of making designing and making your own EKF.
+This repository showcases an Extended Kalman Filter (EKF) that I implemented during my co-op at Wato.It contains the ROS2 package for the EKF, along with a brief guide* outlining the process of designing and implementing your own EKF.
+This is not intended to be a comprehensive tutorial on EKFs, but rather a reflection of my approach, design choices, and lessons learned while developing this particular implementation.
+Please note: the code is currently a bit messy and the parameter file is missing, but it will be added in the future.
+If you would like to use this in your own project and need the parameter file in the meantime, feel free to reach out to me.

 # <center>A Novice's Guide to Designing An <br /> Asynchronous Extended Kalman Filter</center>